puppetlabs/puppetlabs-postgresql/README.md

 bundle exec rake spec
 ```

 The unit tests are run in Travis-CI as well.
-If you want to see the results of your own tests, register the service hook through Travis-CI via the accounts section for your Github clone of this project.
+If you want to see the results of your own tests, register the service hook through Travis-CI via the accounts section for your GitHub clone of this project.

 To run the system tests, make sure you also have:

-* vagrant > 1.2.x
+* Vagrant > 1.2.x
-* Virtualbox > 4.2.10
+* VirtualBox > 4.2.10

 Then run the tests using: